GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/sql.md

 <div class="note">

-If you provide your own `spring.datasource.url`, it will be ignored, unless you disable Cloud SQL auto configuration with `spring.cloud.gcp.sql.enabled=false` or `spring.cloud.gcp.sql.jdbc.enabled=false`.
+If you provide your own `spring.datasource.url`, it will be ignored, unless you disable Cloud SQL autoconfiguration with `spring.cloud.gcp.sql.enabled=false` or `spring.cloud.gcp.sql.jdbc.enabled=false`.